 Multi Agency Safeguarding Hub, 4th Floor, County Hall North (Parkside), Chart Way, Horsham, West Sussex, RH12 1XH

-If you have any special communication or access needs contact our sensory teams.
-We can then discuss your situation with you in the most suitable way.
+If you have any special communication or access needs contact our sensory teams so that we can discuss your situation with you in the most suitable way.

 We provide emergency cover outside normal office hours of 8.00am-5.00pm, Monday-Friday, covering evenings and overnight, weekends and bank holidays.

 3 How we decide who gets support